imofftoseethewizard/plguile3/README.md

 The 0.5.x versions will provide Guile primitives for accessing Postgres' Server Programming Interface so that queries may be made from scheme code.
-In addition, support for arrays, records, and set returning functions will be added.

-The 0.7.x versions will add support for domain types.
+The 0.7.x versions will add support for tsvector, tsquery, and domain types.

 The 0.9.x versions will add support for cursors and iterative query result handling.